 DEEP OSCILLATION ® is a massage therapy that originates from Germany.
 It is based on the principle of creating low- frequency and very gentle electrostatic impulses in the patient's tissue as the gloved hand of the therapist glides above.
 The tissue is attracted and released between 5 and 250 times a second, causing a "kneading" of the tissue and a basic movement of the substance therein.
-Penetrating all tissue layers through the skin, subcutaneous fat, muscles, blood and lymph vessels, it also has clinically proven effects in the connective tissue.
+Penetrating all tissue layers through the skin, subcutaneous fat, muscles, blood and lymph vessels, it also has clinically proven effects in the connective tissue up to 6cm deep.
 Scientifically researched frequencies cause the excess inflammatory by-products, protein solids and build-up of lymph fluid to be powerfully and yet gently pumped out of the tissue, leaving the area free to embark on its natural healing process.

 Sports Injuries Treatment

 We use a variety of physiotherapy joint techniques, soft tissue massage and specific, targeted exercises to treat injuries.
 We will also assess your biomechanics and movement patterns to assess the cause of your injury, particularly if if you have had a recurring injury.
 We will advise you on how to help yourself get better to make sure that you are back to your chosen sport as soon as possible.
 Simple orthotic (insoles) provision and fitting is available.